 Discretionary bursaries are awards made to students to help overcome the individual barriers to participation a student faces, for example help with the cost of transport, meals, books and equipment.
-The acceptance of requests for bursaries under this heading will be strictly subject to available funds and for the 2021/2022 academic year only.
+The acceptance of requests for bursaries under this heading will be strictly subject to available funds and for the 2024/2025 academic year only.
 Applications will be assessed on a priority basis as follows:

 - 1. Students eligible for free school meals or whose parents maintain a current NHS Tax Credit Exemption Certificate; Young Carers - 2.
 Students whose household income is below £25,000 per annum and have 2 or more siblings in full time education - 3.
 Students whose household income is below £22,500 per annum - 4.
 Students whose household income is below £27,000 per annum - 5.
 Students whose household income is below £30,000 per annum - 6.
-Students whose household income is below £40,000 per annum - 7.
 Students who have been affected by a sudden exceptional change in circumstances